Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 Substituting the measure~\eqref{eq:PseudoUQMeasure}, the rational part~\eqref{eq:U4SaddleIntRationals} of the integrand and the exponent~\eqref{eq:U4SaddleIntExp}, the integral over the saddle-point manifold thus reads \begin{widetext}

 with

-\end{widetext} Thus we sorted the terms by their dependence on the Grassmann variables.
+\end{widetext} Hence we sorted the terms by their dependence on the Grassmann variables.

 \paragraph{Evaluating the saddle-point integral.} To calculate the integral~\eqref{eq:U4SaddleIntSubs}, we analyze the various terms~\eqref{eq:U4SaddleIntSubsTerms} individually.
 Naively, the Grassmann integral over all terms that do not contain the full set $\alpha\alpha^* \beta\beta^*$ of anticommuting generators vanishes.
 This would imply that the only contributions come from the $D_{11}$ and $F_{11}$ terms.
 However, we observe that the integration measure is singular in the commuting variables at the boundary of the domain of integration where $\ell_\bos = \ell_\fer = 1$, corresponding to the ``origin'' $Q = \Lambda$, see Eq.~\eqref{eq:PseudoUQ}.
-This singularity potentially leads to diverging integrals over the commuting variables, and the total integral of ``$0 \cdot \infty$'' type has to be dealt with using the Parisi-Sourlas-Efetov-Wegner (PSEW) theorem \cite{par79, mck80, efe83, weg83, zir86, con89, haa10}.
-Ref.~\cite{zir86} provides a particularly thorough discussion of the case at hand.
-The PSEW theorem applies to superintegrals over a group of ``superrotations'' that diverge in the commuting sector due to a singularity in the measure and vanish in the anticommuting sector.
-Moreover, the integrand should be invariant under the associated symmetry group (meaning, in our setting, that it should only depend on the eigenvalues $\ell_\bos$ and $\ell_\fer$).
-In this case, the value of the integral is given by the value of the integrand at the origin, \ie\ for the rotation matrix replaced by the identity.
+This singularity potentially leads to diverging integrals over the commuting variables, and the total integral of ``$0 \cdot \infty$'' type has to be dealt with using the Parisi-Sourlas-Efetov-Wegner (PSEW) theorem \cite{par79, mck80, efe83, weg83, zir86, con89, haa10}, telling us that the value of the integral is given by the value of the integrand at the origin, i.e.\ for the ``superrotation'' matrix $T$ replaced by the identity.
 For our current problem, this means that $Q = \Lambda$ or, equivalently, $\ell_\bos = \ell_\fer = 1$.

 Inspecting the terms~\eqref{eq:U4SaddleIntSubsTerms}, the conditions of the PSEW theorem are met by the integrals of $D_{00}$ and $F_{00}$.
 Consequently, we obtain